 - Healthcare management

 Universities may house interdisciplinary healthcare administration graduate program in any number of different schools depending on the curriculum make-up of the program.
 If it’s an MBA, the program is likely offered through a business school, while an MPH program would typically be offered through a school of public health, and so on.
 Straight MHA programs are most often offered through a school of health sciences.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 The type of graduate school that offers the program can give you a sense of the background your instructors will come from and how the program will be taught.
 Business school faculty will be able to offer you a true perspective on the business side of healthcare, while faculty and curriculum in a school of health sciences will naturally tend to lean the lessons more in the direction of facility staff and patient care concerns.

 Some programs may also be part of a dual degree, such as:

-There are also a number of executive programs designed specifically for working professionals.
+There are also executive MHA programs designed specifically for mid-career working professionals with experience in health organization management.
 These programs offer curriculum designed to accommodate the work schedules of professionals already involved in healthcare or other industries.

 Coursework and Curriculum

-Master’s degrees in healthcare administration allow students to develop the professional competencies expected by healthcare organizations, such as:
+Master’s degrees in healthcare administration allow students to develop the professional competencies healthcare organizations expect from anybody joining the leadership team:

 - Critical and creative thinking skills